NBDZ/dbnorm/README.md

 > - profplotpcomr
 > - profplotnpcomr

-> *Visualization of analytical heterogeneity on the profile of variables (features) in raw, ber- parametric ComBat and non-parametric ComBat corrected data*
+> *Visualization of analytical heterogeneity on the profile of features (variables) in raw, ber- parametric ComBat and non-parametric ComBat corrected data*

-These functions allow users to adjust the data for batch effect base on either of models implemented in the package decribed earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function plots (pdf plots) of variables (features) detected in an experiment.
+These functions allow users to adjust the data for batch effect using either of models implemented in the package described earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function plots (pdf plots) of the features (variables) detected in an experiment.

 - Value

-Graphical check such as **pdf** plot together with the data frame of corrected data in *csv* format
+Graphical check such as **pdf** plot compiled into a PDF together with the corrected data in *csv* format

 ```
 ff<- data.frame(data[1],f]# frame the batch level with imputed matrix